Through The Fibro Fog

 Desiccated coconut – adds a little more coconut flavour, and goes so well with the blackberries.
 The Terrasoul finely shredded coconut flakes are good.

-Flax egg – I use flax rather than an egg as it keeps it vegan for those who follow that form of diet, but also because flax has a lot of health benefits too.
+Flax egg – I use flax rather than an egg as it keeps it vegan for those who follow that form of diet.
 Just a note – flax isn’t rated on the SIGHI list for my low histamine friends.

 Maple syrup and stevia – I used both in this recipe to make it a little more varied, but you can easily use one or the other.
 Stevia (and maple syrup) rates as 0 on the SIGHI list.